• Trunk Bay, St. John, USVI

 Cuba: With its rich history, Cuba played a vital role in the Cuban Revolution, which had far-reaching implications for the region.

-Puerto Rico: With its blend of Spanish, African, and indigenous influences, Puerto Rico boasts a distinctive cultural identity.
+Puerto Rico: With its blend of Spanish, African, and Indigenous influences, Puerto Rico boasts a distinctive cultural identity.

 Economic and Political Significance